joemphilips/walletts/README.md

 * `blockchain-driver` cyclejs driver for interacting with the bitcoin blockchain
 * `walletts-components` reusable cyclejs components used in the app.
 It follows semantics in [semantic-ui](https://semantic-ui.com/)

-components which represents whole page (e.g. `CrowdFundingProjectView`) must be directly under `wallets-cycle-electron` instead of `walletts-components`
+components which represents whole page (e.g. `CrowdFundingProjectView`) must be under `wallets-cycle-electron` package instead of `walletts-components`

 ## development

 clone this repository and run
 `lerna bootstrap`

+and
 run `yarn build` to build all packages run `yarn test` ro run tests in all packages run `yarn dev` to launch application in development mode. this will compile every packages with `tsc -w`.